phongduong/my-portfolio/data/posts/manually-trigger-workflow-run-outside-of-github.md

 * Enter `https://api.github.com/repos/{owner}/{repo}/actions/workflows/{workflow_id}/dispatches` as request URL
 * In `Authorization` tab, select `Basic Auth` type
 * Enter your `username`
-* In the `Password` field, enter your personal access token instead you account's password
+* In the `Password` field, enter your personal access token
 * Select `Body` tab and choose `raw` option
 * Enter `{"ref": {ref}, "inputs": {inputs}}` as the body
 * After send request, you will see status `204 No Content` in the response